Interview with Peter Dalle, Johan Ulveson & Claes Månsson from Lyrro (2018)

 Johan: I believe that the most fun was almost that senile-scene, the one that me and Peter did together.
 It was like it was the hardest as well, because of the late rewriting of the same scene, right during the time we were making the movie.

 Peter: It was tricky to act as I didn’t know what he says, and he doesn’t know what I say.
 I forgot everything we said to each other.
 We took another take.
 He (Johan) looked at me and did “this”.
 I felt just the same thing about this.
 You didn’t know what you just did, you know.
-Otherwise, we would need another take of that same scene, because of a technique problem.
+Otherwise, we would need another take of that same scene, because of a technical problem.

 Johan: You got one great spin of that scene… So, I choose one scene.